Apex, Iqaluit

-Apex (Inuktitut Niaqunngut) is a small community in Iqaluit located on Baffin Island in Nunavut, Canada.
+Apex (Inuktitut Niaqunngut) is a small community outside Iqaluit located on Baffin Island in Nunavut, Canada.
 It is about 5 km southeast of Iqaluit on a small peninsula separating Koojesse (Kuujussi) Inlet from Tarr Inlet.
-Historically Apex was the place where most Inuit lived when Iqaluit was a military site and off-limits to anyone not working at the base.
+Historically Apex was the place where most Inuit lived when Iqaluit was a military site and was off-limits to anyone not working at the base.
 The community is accessed by bridge or causeway, and bordered by a local creek (kuujuusi) and waterfall (kugluktuk).
 Located here are the women's shelter, a church, Nanook Elementary School, and a bed-and-breakfast, along with housing for about 60 families.

 Officially and functionally part of the City of Iqaluit, some Apex residents tend to reject affiliation with "Frobisher Bay".
 At the 2006 Nunavut Electoral Boundaries Commission hearings, and in the resulting final report, community members asked for territorial representation with the south Baffin community of Kimmirut, rather than continue with parts of the existing Iqaluit ridings.
 The Deputy-Mayor of Iqaluit has the additional portfolio of representing and responding to interests from the Apex citizenry.